Your Lifestyle Shapes Your Mental Health

 A therapy with no side effects and at zero cost.
 Nature promotes improved cognitive function and overall well-being, and these effects have recently been documented (16)

-Research suggests that nature sounds are restorative to directed attention (17).
+Research suggests that nature sounds are vital to directed attention (17).
 Thus, interacting with nature reduces symptoms of stress, depression, and ADHD.

-Urban environments cause significant cognitive, emotional, and psychosomatic tolls, which can lead to attentional difficulties and sleep disturbance.
+Urban environments cause significant cognitive, emotional, and psychosomatic tolls, leading to attentional difficulties and sleep disturbance.

-Given the global rush of technology, it has become vital to remind people of the important impact of nature on our lives.
+Given the global rush of technology, it has become vital to remind people of nature's critical impact on our lives.

 Conclusion